mahinmashuu/grocery-weight-estimator/README.md

 # grocery-weight-estimator
-A python program that estimates grocery weight using dictionaries and loops.
+A python program that estimates total weight of groceries based on item type and quantity.